allynbauer/Condor/README.markdown

 Routes
 ====================
 Condor has a simple controller-level routing system.
 You can define routes per controller by adding a `$routes` instance variable to them.
-If defined, `$routes` should be an array where keys are the method to call if matched and the values are strings in the format of
+If defined, `$routes` should be an array where keys are the method to call if matched and the values are strings in the format of `path/to/:route`, where the controller is assumed and `:name` denotes a parameter.
+These parameters are considered get parameters and are subsequently handled with the getData validation object.
-    path/to/:route
-Where the controller is assumed and :name denotes a parameter.
-These parameters are considered Get parameters and are subsequently handled with the getData validation object.

-So for example, if you had a controller called users and wanted to route a user's profile, you could do
+So for example, suppose you had a controller called users and wanted to route a user's profile, you could do
     class UsersController {
 		public $routes = array(
 			'profile' => ':id/profile'